Crocodile Dundee: Plot

-Sue Charlton is a feature writer for her father's newspaper Newsday, and is dating the editor Richard Mason.
-She travels to Walkabout Creek, a small township in the Northern Territory of Australia, to meet Michael J. "Crocodile" Dundee, a bushman reported to have lost half a leg to a saltwater crocodile before crawling hundreds of kilometres to safety.
-On arrival in Walkabout Creek, she cannot locate Dundee, but she is entertained at the local pub by Dundee's business partner Walter "Wally" Reilly.
-When Dundee arrives that night, Sue finds his leg is not missing, but he has a large scar which he refers to as a "love bite".
-While Sue dances with Dundee, a group of city kangaroo shooters make fun of Dundee's status as a crocodile hunter, causing him to knock the leader out with one punch.
+Sue Charlton is a feature writer for her father's newspaper, Newsday, and is dating the editor, Richard Mason.
+She travels to Walkabout Creek, a small township in the Northern Territory of Australia, to meet Michael J. "Mick" or "Crocodile" Dundee, a bushman said to have lost half a leg to a saltwater crocodile before crawling 100 miles to safety.
+On arriving there, she meets Walter "Wally" Reilly, Mick's business partner, who assures Sue that Mick will be along soon.
+When Mick arrives that night, Sue observes that his leg is not missing, but he shows her a large scar he calls a "love bite".
+As Sue dances with Mick, a hunter from the city accuses him of being a poacher, and Mick responds by knocking him out with one punch.

-At first, Sue finds Dundee less "legendary" than she had been led to believe, unimpressed by his pleasant-mannered but uncouth behaviour and clumsy advances towards her.
-She is later amazed when, in the Outback, she witnesses "Mick" (as Dundee is called) subduing a water buffalo, taking part in an Aboriginal (Pitjantjatjara) tribal dance ceremony, killing a snake with his bare hands, and scaring away the kangaroo shooters by tricking them into thinking one of the kangaroos is shooting back.
+At first, Sue is unimpressed by Mick's pleasant-mannered but uncouth behaviour, and his clumsy advances towards her.
+Mick admits he was once in a relationship with a woman, but she left him when he went on walkabout for 18 months.
+Sue is amazed, when once in the Outback, she witnesses Mick subduing a water buffalo, killing a snake with his bare hands, scaring away a band of drunken kangaroo hunters by tricking them into thinking one of the kangaroos is shooting back, and taking part in an Aboriginal (Pitjantjatjara) tribal dance ceremony.

-The next morning, offended by Mick's assertion that as a "sheila" she is incapable of surviving the Outback alone, Sue goes out alone to prove him wrong but takes his rifle with her at his request.
-Mick follows her to make sure she is okay, but when she stops at a billabong to fill her canteen with water, she is attacked by a large crocodile and is rescued by Mick.
+After the first night, offended by Mick's assertion that as a "sheila", she would be incapable of surviving in the Outback on her own, Sue goes out alone to prove him wrong, although at his request, she takes his rifle with her.
+Mick secretly follows her to make sure she stays safe; when she stops at a billabong to fill her canteen, she is attacked by a crocodile and rescued by Mick.
 Overcome with gratitude, Sue finds herself becoming attracted to him.